-Since you have invested years of your life and countless sums of money into making your business successful, it is important to reap the most value from the sale of your company.
-For this reason, let’s discuss how reducing inventory can maximize the value of your business.
+Most business owners have invested years and countless sums of money into making a business successful.
+Naturally, the goal during a sale is to reap the most value.
+Here’s how reducing inventory can maximize the value of your business.

 Why is Excessive Inventory Bad for Business?

-When you are running a business, the goal, of course, is to make money.
-The more objective that you are at generating a profit, the stronger that your business will be.
+The bottom line goal of any business is to turn a profit; the more objective that you are at generating a profit, the stronger that your business will be.
 This means that you don’t invest in future profits or speculation but, instead, look at how to make money today.

 Key Disadvantages of Excessive Inventory